Time for our garnish session!

 The photography session covered many topics from equipment to practical cocktail photographing outdoors.

-These two sessions were followed by the bloggers reception sponsored by Martin Millers Gin where all the bloggers got to meet each other which was held at the famous antique store MS Rau.
-After the bloggers reception we went back to our house (oh….home sweet home……) The Ron Zacapa folks came to visit the house armed with their lovely Zacapa 23 yo rums – took over our bar and started shake up drinks for us and a quite amazing karaoke party took off and is still going on.
+These two sessions were followed by the bloggers reception sponsored by Martin Millers Gin where all the bloggers got to meet each other which was held at the antique store MS Rau on Royal street.
+After the bloggers reception we went back to our house for a while (oh….home sweet home……)

 Wouldn´t you like to come down to New Orleans?